Worst Pills, Best Pills

 Adverse effects

 Weight gain has been a problem with antipsychotic drugs, particularly with atypical antipsychotics.
 In short-term trials, there was a small difference in average weight gain between aripiprazole and placebo patients.
-The patients given aripiprazole gained, on average, 1.5 pounds, whereas the placebo patients lost 0.1 pounds on average.
+The patients given aripiprazole gained, on average, 1.5 pounds, whereas the placebo patients lost an average of 0.1 pounds.
 About 8% of patients taking aripiprazole gained more than 7% of their body weight, whereas 3% of the patients receiving a placebo gained this much weight.[8]

 The possibility of eye toxicity is also a concern with the use of aripiprazole.
 Preapproval studies conducted on rats clearly showed degeneration of the retina in those receiving aripiprazole.
 Studies done in mice and monkeys found no retinal degeneration, but the studies were invalid.
 Bristol Myers Squibb, the manufacturer of aripiprazole, committed to conducting additional post-marketing research on retinal degeneration in animals as a condition of aripiprazole's approval.
 However, these studies should have been completed before the drug was approved.[8]